-Health, Housing, and Homeless Contracts (SOME CONTRACTS ARE MULTI-YEAR)
+Health, Housing, and Homeless Contracts filmed.
+(SOME CONTRACTS ARE MULTI-YEAR) and Margara labora

 Goal 1: HUMAN AND FAMILY DEVELOPMENT - People of all ages have the opportunity to participate in the community and economy and are well sheltered, safe, healthy, and educated.